proj-jb/proj-jb/README.md

 # Hello, I'm JB

 I am a student that's currently enrolled and studying for a bachelors degree in cybersecurity.
-I've had an interest in computers since I was in elementary school, however more as a hobby than a career; It wasn't until October of 2024 did I decide to start pursuing and studying for a career in IT.
+I've had an interest in computers since I was young, however I never really thought about it as a career; It wasn't until October of 2024 did I decide to start pursuing and studying for a career in IT.

 ## Objective

 My hobby in computers has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills